Use & Purposes

 Profab floating silt curtains are used to contain mobilised soil particles from propagating into waterways from adjacent construction sites.
 During construction activities, any turbidity created will be contained within the silt curtain boundaries limiting the extent of the silt movement.

-Individual sections are easily and firmly joined end to end through eyelets using the fixing rope and zip ties provided.
-Industrial Velcro is used to strengthen and tightly seal the joins.
+Individual sections are easily and firmly joined end to end through eyelets and industrial velcro is used to strengthen and tightly seal the joins.

 Profab floating silt curtains are complete ready to install, saving you valuable time during deployment.